 To determine where your claims are most likely to occur from the fires, you can leverage GeoMAC data available within the SpatialKey wildfire application and layer your portfolio(s) on top of it to see what your exposure looks like.
 RedZone fire extent data is also available to you to help understand the severity of the fires and the impact to your book of business (here’s more about how we’re collaborating with RedZone).
 Users can apply buffers around insured locations, or the event extent, to understand the potential spread of the wildfires, as well as the likelihood of account locations getting burned that haven’t yet been exposed.
 Both sources will be updated regularly, so make sure to check back early and often to see the extent and spread of the wildfires in conjunction with your portfolio over the coming days.

-A California neighborhood reduced to rubble (courtesy of Josh Haner/The New York Times)
+A neighborhood reduced to rubble due to California wildfires (courtesy of Josh Haner/The New York Times)

 This event is constantly evolving, as the fires are spreading quickly (due to high-speed winds and favorable conditions for wildfire), making it obvious that we need to constantly monitor them.
 Here the top resources outside of SpatialKey, RedZone, and GeoMAC for you to stay informed of the ever-changing conditions:

 - Cal Fire: Includes a list of all of the active fires in California, maps, acres burned per fire, incident updates, road closures, emergency information, and evacuations.

 - CNN: Live reports on the wildfires, live site updates as the fires spread, additional information on number of deaths, acres burned, missing persons, and more.